bquast/Cryptocurrency-Inflation/README.md

 From a social perspective there are many innovative features to cryptocurrencies, and I will begin by highlighting the key ones.
-After this is will focus on two economic aspects, which have been thought to be problematic, namely the lack of inflation and also socially wasteful mining.
+After this I will focus on two economic aspects, which have been thought to be problematic, namely the lack of inflation and also socially wasteful mining.
 Although these aspects might seem unrelated, they have a common solution.

-**Bitcoin** is a confusing term, it is both a monetary unit of denomination, such as swiss franc, euro, or pound sterling, as well as, a system, including the protocol, the network, and the software.
+**Bitcoin** is a confusing term.
+It is both a monetary unit of denomination, such as swiss franc, euro, or pound sterling, as well as, a system, including the protocol, the network, and the software.
 To distinguish between the two, the system **Bitcoin** is written with a capital letter B,